 Pit Bulls have become increasingly popular dogs for families all around the world.
 The old days of being mislabeled as a “dangerous dog” is beginning to quietly fade.
-But if you plan on bringing these dogs into your home, you may be wondering how much Pit Bulls shed.
+But if you’re allergic to dogs, you may be wondering just how much Pit Bulls shed.

-Pit Bulls are single-coated dog breeds, so they won’t be excessive shedders.
-Rather, Pit Bulls tend to be low to moderate shedding dogs throughout the year, with a slight increase during spring and fall.
-Thanks to their short and thin coats, the strands of hair aren’t very long and can are barely be noticed in most cases.
+Pit Bulls are single-coated dog breeds, so they won’t be heavy shedders.
+Most Pit Bull Terriers tend to be low to moderate shedding dogs throughout the year, with a slight increase during the spring and fall season.
+Thanks to their short and thin coats, the strands of hair won’t be very long and are barely be noticeable in most cases.

 When it comes to shedding, Pit Bulls are far from the heaviest shedders, such as Huskies, Samoyeds and the Chow Chows.
 Nevertheless, this doesn’t mean that you don’t have to pay attention to grooming and general coat care.

 RECOMMENDED: 57 Best Hypoallergenic Dogs

 Which Pit Bulls Shed?

 Before we continue with the article, we need to clarify what a “pit bull” actually is.
 Despite popular belief, a “pit bull” does not refer to a single dog breed.
 On the contrary, the word is now used to describe a group of dogs.

 The term Pit Bulls actually refer to four pedigree pit-type breeds, including the: